 How Does If▸So Work?

-Dynamic versions include a condition and content.
-If the condition is met the dynamic version will be displayed.
-If the condition is not met, the default content will be displayed
+If-So lets you create different versions of elements on your website.
+Each version is comprised of a condition and corresponding content.
+If the condition is met, the version’s content will be displayed.
+If the condition is not met, If-So will check the condition of the next dynamic content version.
+If none of the conditions are met, the default version will be displayed.

 The following chart illustrates a basic trigger with one dynamic version: